Mdeskn/EnergyManagementSystem/README.md

 Energy Management System

 ## Description:
 This project simulates an Energy Management System that manages log files for charging stations and energy sources.
 It allows users to create daily logs, view logs, simulate data exchange, and manage log files (create, delete, move).

+### Project Requirements:
+1. **Create Metadata for Managing Log Files**:
+   - Implemented in the **LogFileManager** class with methods like `createLogFile`, `deleteLogFile`, and `moveLogFile` for systematic handling of log files.

+2. **Use Byte and Character Streams for Data Exchange**:
+   - Implemented in the **DataExchangeSimulation** class, utilizing byte streams to simulate data exchange between energy stations and the system.

+3. **Add Logs for Each Day for Charging Stations and Energy Sources**:
+   - Implemented in the **DailyLogCreator** class with methods such as `createDailyLog` and `createSystemLogs`, ensuring consistent log formatting.

+4. **Allow Users to Open Log Files Based on Equipment Name or Date**:
+   - Implemented in the **LogViewer** class with the `openLogFile` method, enabling users to view specific log files by equipment name or date.

 ## Version:
 1.0